b0wti3/hm_lib/README.md

 ## By: \_meta\_
 This Project was created for the development of a Hackmud script named 'library'.
 It is a in-game library of information of several sorts.

-(Additional information can be found in the Wiki for this project.)
+Additional information can be found in the Wiki for this project: https://github.com/b0wti3/hm_lib/wiki